May 5 - July 21, 2023

 Video (below) credit: Savannah Jobman

-Each summer, a faculty member from Germanic Studies accompanies the group as resident director in Würzburg throughout the ten weeks of instruction.
-They organize and partly teach the Program's German language courses and is available to assist and advise participants.
+Each summer, a faculty member from Germanic Studies accompanies the group as resident director in Würzburg throughout the eleven weeks of instruction.
+They organize and partly teach the Program's German language courses and are available to assist and advise participants.
 They also review the participants' grades for program work and serves as a liaison to the home institution.
 This summer’s director will be Dr. Vincent Vanderheijden

 Where and when to apply